 As they were about to begin their descent, they felt their sacks becoming heavier and heavier until the loads were pulling them down...

-The young men remembered Maria Sinukuan's warning and became terribly frightened.
+The young men remembered Maria's warning and became terribly frightened.
 Leaving their sacks behind, they ran as fast as their feet could carry them.

 But before they reached the base of the mountain, Maria appeared in front of them, an angry expression on her once calm and radiant face.

 However, this was not the only time that people tried to steal from her.
-The other people in the village were also getting restless.
-Time after time they would go into the mountain and repeat the same mistakes.
+Time after time, other people from the village would go into the mountain and repeat the same mistakes.

-Disgusted and fed up at last with the humans who did not respond her generosity with respect, she stopped leaving food at their doorsteps.
+Disgusted and fed up at last with the humans who did not respond to her generosity with respect, she stopped leaving food at their doorsteps.
 She cursed the land and made the fruit trees and animals in the mountain disappear.
 The mountain went barren and the surrounding villages and their people became poor and helpless.

-But all that effort were in vain because Maria did not allow herself to be seen by anyone else ever again, no matter how hard they cried out her name.
+But all that efforts were in vain because Maria did not allow herself to be seen by anyone else ever again, no matter how hard they cried out her name.

 The Giant Suitor

-In one of her many lore, she had a giant demon suitor who desired her land from the nearby province of Nueva Ecija to the northeast.
+In one of her lore, she had a giant demon suitor who desired her land from the nearby province of Nueva Ecija to the northeast.

 When the demon almost accomplished the task, Sinukuan sabotaged the test by commanding the rooster to crow earlier before dawn.

 She Was A Man Once

-According to the old Kapampangan mythology and the research known to have been gathered by the students of the American anthropologist Henry Otley Beyer, Mount Arayat is the legendary home of Aring Sinukuan (also known as Aung Sinukwan/Suku), the sun god of war and death.
+According to the old Kapampangan mythology and the research gathered by the students of the American anthropologist Henry Otley Beyer, Mount Arayat is the home of the legendary Aring Sinukuan (also known as Aung Sinukwan/Suku)—the sun god of war and death.

-He is the representation of the sun, and is portrayed as the ruler of Arayat along with Mingan, a name that in most traditions is that of Sinukuan's wife, but occasionally occurs also as the name of one of his daughters.
+He is the representation of the sun and is portrayed as the ruler of Arayat along with Mingan—a name that in most traditions is that of Sinukuan's wife, but occasionally occurs also as the name of one of his daughters.

-In varying versions, he was the father of three deities (sometimes male or female) ; Munag Sumala (the golden serpent who represents dawn), Lakandanup (god of gluttony and represents the sun at noon time) and Gatpanapun (the noble who only knew pleasure whose name means 'afternoon').
+In varying versions, he was the father of three (sometimes male or female) deities; Munag Sumala (the golden serpent who represents dawn), Lakandanup (god of gluttony and represents the sun at noontime), and Gatpanapun (the noble who only knew pleasure whose name means 'afternoon').

-He was the rival enemy of the moon goddess Apung Namalyari (Apo na Malyari/ Mallari) of the neighboring Mount Pinatubo, ruler of the eight rivers in Zambales located 16 miles away south.
+In the original mythology, he was the rival enemy of the moon goddess Apung Namalyari (Apo na Malyari/ Mallari) of the neighboring Mount Pinatubo, ruler of the eight rivers in Zambales located 16 miles away south.

 The Gender Switch

 When the Spanish arrived, they rebranded Sinukuan as a woman, thinking that the people would not revere the deity if he was a female.
-Additionally, Sinukuan's wife, Mingan, was rebranded as male and depicted as a demon giant.
+Additionally, Sinukuan's wife—Mingan, was rebranded as male and depicted as a demon giant.

 Furious, the Spanish added "Maria" to Sinukuan's name to somewhat turn her Catholic in a bid to further subjugate the natives and convert them to Roman Catholicism.

-Gender Bending is pretty common in pre-colonial Philippine mythology because the ancient Filipinos did not have a rigid structure on sexuality and saw gender roles as non-binary.
+Gender-bending is a common theme in pre-colonial Philippine mythology because the ancient Filipinos did not have a rigid structure on sexuality and saw gender roles as non-binary.
 Men and women can take homosexual lovers as long as they can still fulfill their duties to procreate which was considered vital for the community as a whole.